Appearance

 Why TaaS?

 Existing oracle solutions solve narrow problems.
-TaaS was built to be the general-purpose layer for any smart contract that needs to act on real-world data.
+TaaS was built to be the general-purpose layer for any smart contract that requires verifiable real-world data.

 Comparison with Alternatives